 1.- By credit or debit card (Visa – Mastercard – Maestro) on the website http://multas.dgt.es, the following details are required to make the payment:

-- ID number issued by your home country, Passport number or Residence permit number.
+- ID number issued by your home country, Passport number, Residence permit number or Driving licence number.

-Important note: the DGT website requires that the date and the record number use the specific format shown above; the date is in the Spanish format (Day/Month/Year), and the record number requires 12 digits; dashes, dots and other punctuation marks are NOT allowed.
+Important note: the DGT website requires that the date and the record number use the specific format shown above; the date is in the Spanish format (Day/Month/Year), and the record number requires just the 12 digits, the system adds the right format.
 For shorter record numbers use as many zeroes as required BEFORE the number you have received (see how to pay a Spanish speeding ticket online in the image below).